DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Due to the small number of reported cases, the prognosis of patients with this syndrome remains unknown.

-Patients experience a gradual loss of vision and in some cases, progressive hearing loss.
-They have a greater risk of retinal detachment.
+Patients experience a gradual loss of vision and have an increased risk of retinal detachment.
+Progressive hearing loss has been reported.